“Then the LORD said to me, ‘You have made your way around this hill country long enough; now turn north.’” Deuteronomy 2:2-3 (NIV)

 So how do we begin to turn north?
 We replace our old thoughts with empowering truths from God’s Word.

 I call them “Go-To Scripts.”
 In other words, these statements can become our new patterns of thought.
 And these new patterns of thought will empower us for a new way of living.
-I’m sharing a list of some of my favorite “Go-To Scripts” with you today in our Reflect and Respond section because I don’t believe for one second we have to stay stuck in our current messes.
+I’m sharing a list of some of my favorite “Go-To Scripts” with you today in our Reflect and Respond section because I don’t believe for one second that we have to stay stuck in our current messes.

 May we hear the Father’s voice, filled with grace and free from any hint of condemnation, declaring over us today, “It’s time to turn north, beloved.”
 And may we be found turning toward Him and moving forward with Him.